PharmEasy Blog

 Links and product recommendations in the information provided here are advertisements of third-party products available on the website.
 PharmEasy does not make any representation on the accuracy or suitability of such products/services.
 Advertisements do not influence the editorial decisions or content.
 The information in this blog is subject to change without notice.
 The authors and administrators reserve the right to modify, add, or remove content without notification.
 It is your responsibility to review this disclaimer regularly for any changes.

-1
+Dislikes 1

-Effective Home Remedies For Period Pain
+Effective Home Remedies for Period Pain

 Introduction

-Period pains, also called dysmenorrhoea, are common in many women.
-Period pains affect the majority of women at some point in their lives.1 The pain is typically felt as painful muscle cramps in the stomach that can spread up to the thighs and back.
-The pain can feel like intense spasms at times or like a dull but constant ache.1,2
+Period pains affect the majority of women at some point in their lives1.
+The pain is typically felt as muscle cramps in the stomach that can spread up to the thighs and back2.
+This pain can feel like intense spasms at times or like a dull but constant ache.

-The pain can also differ from one period to the other.
-Some periods can cause little or no pain, while others cause intense pain.
-Period pains are caused due to uterine contractions.1 Secondary dysmenorrhea occurs when you have painful periods as a result of a disorder or infection in your female reproductive organs, while primary dysmenorrhea refers to common menstrual cramps that reoccur and are not caused by other diseases.2
+Secondary dysmenorrhea occurs when you have painful periods as a result of a disorder or underlying inflammatory disease in your female reproductive organs, while primary dysmenorrhea refers to common menstrual cramps that reoccur and are not caused by other diseases2.

 What Causes Period Pains?

-Primary dysmenorrhea (recurrent period pain) is more common than secondary dysmenorrhea and does not usually occur due to any other diseases.2 Contraction of the uterine muscles and release of a chemical called prostaglandin from the body is what results in pain during periods.1
+Primary dysmenorrhea (recurrent period pain) is more common than secondary dysmenorrhea and does not usually occur due to any other diseases2.
+Contraction of the uterine muscles and release of a chemical called prostaglandin from the body is what results in pain during periods1.

 Secondary dysmenorrhea is a condition more common in older women aged 30 to 45 years.
 This can be the result of an underlying medical condition, some of which are listed below: